dxc-technology/halstack-style-guide/components/radio/README.md

 - Unless a selection is mandatory, a user should be able to re-click a radio button to deselect.
 - Single radio buttons should not be used.
-- Use animations and visual feedback to improve the user experience.
 - Use radio buttons on wizard pages to make alternatives clear to the user.
 - If the question that the user needs to responde is as easier as yes/no, it is recommended to use checkbox instead of radio button.